yeabuti17/Tech-Titans_Sec-D/ETS1574-Yeabsira-Yohannes/BMI_calculator.md

 ## algorithm design
          ### pseudocode
-step 1: Start.
-step 2: Read the number of people (num). step 3: Declare the counter to 1 to num: step 4: Input their weight in kilograms (weight) and height in meters (height).. step 5: Calculate BMI : BMI=weight/(height*height). step 6: Output the calculated BMI and Determine the weight category:
+         1.start
+         2.read the number of people as num.
+         3.declare the counter to 1(i=1).
+         4.read their weight in kilograms and height in meters.
+         5.calculate the BMI: BMI= weight/(height*height).
+         6.check the BMI,
+            6.1 If BMI < 18.5, display "You are underweight!"
+                go to step 7.
-             step 6.1: If BMI < 18.5, display "You are underweight!" step 6.2: If 18.5 ≤ BMI ≤ 24.9, display "You are in normal weight!"
+            6.2 If 18.5 ≤ BMI ≤ 24.9, display "You are in normal weight!"
+                go to step 7.
-             step 6.3: If 25 ≤ BMI < 29.9, display "You are overweight!"
+            6.3 If 25 ≤ BMI < 29.9, display "You are overweight!"
+                go to step 7.
-             step 6.4: If BMI ≥ 30, display "You are obese!"
+            6.4 If BMI ≥ 30, display "You are obese!"

-step 4: End.
+         7.increment the counter (i++)
+         8.check wether the counter is less than or equals to num
+            8.1 if i<=num,
+                go to step 4.
+        9.end the program.

+# Flowchart

 ```mermaid
 flowchart TD